opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_addon_v3.md

     * `custom` - (Optional) Custom parameters of the add-on.

+Arguments which can be passed to the `basic` and `custom` addon parameters depends on the addon type and version.
+For more detailed description see [addons description](https://github.com/opentelekomcloud/terraform-provider-opentelekomcloud/blob/devel/opentelekomcloud/services/cce/addon-templates.md).

 ## Attributes Reference

 All above argument parameters can be exported as attribute parameters along with attribute reference.